Chief, lawmakers call deputy's window smashing 'troubling'

 Demonstrators in Florida and around the world have held daily protests against racism and police brutality following the death of George Floyd in police custody in Minneapolis.

+Hundreds of protesters gathered in Miami's arts district of Wynwood on Friday, and authorities shut down several roads, including the main highway artery near downtown Miami.

-Their movement was joined Friday by Jacksonville's NFL team.
-A large group of Jaguar players, coaches, front-office officials and their families wore Black Lives Matter T-shirts as they walked from TIAA Bank Field to the sheriff’s headquarters to “raise awareness for racial injustices against the Black community.”
+The movement was also joined Friday by Jacksonville's NFL team.
+A large group of Jaguars players, coaches, front-office officials and their families wore Black Lives Matter T-shirts as they walked from TIAA Bank Field to the sheriff’s headquarters to “raise awareness for racial injustices against the Black community.”

+The group included players Joshua Dobbs, Brandon Linder and Josh Lambo.
+General Manager Dave Caldwell and Head Coach Doug Marrone also attended.
+At the police headquarters, they were joined by former Jaguar Ernest Wilford, now an officer at the Jacksonville Sheriff's Office.

-AP writer Freida Frisaro contributed to this report from Fort Lauderdale, Fla.
+AP writer Freida Frisaro contributed to this report from Fort Lauderdale, Florida.